jiangqiw/cse15l-lab-reports/Lab Report5.md

 Ok.
 I am running the code in the grader-review-jiangqiw file and have grade.sh, GradeServer.java, Server.java, TestListExamples.java and lib that contains junit testing file.

-Eave the screenshot of my code in the grade.sh file.
+Here is the screenshot of my code in the grade.sh file.

 ![image](lab5-6.png)

+Here is the screenshot of code in the TestListExamples.java file

 Here are some command and output for running other implementation for list methods.